espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Wave of Despair.md

 **Critical Success** The creature is unaffected.

-**Success** For 1 round, the creature can't use reactions and must attempt another save at the start of its turn; on a failure, it is [[Slowed]] for that turn as it sobs uncontrollably.
+**Success** For 1 round, the creature can't use reactions and must attempt another save at the start of its turn; on a failure, it is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed]] for that turn as it sobs uncontrollably.

 **Failure** As success, but the duration is 1 minute.